hirosystems/docs/clarinet-test-contract.md

 callee_filter = false
 ```

-As a next step, we can generate a deployment plan for this project.
+As a next step, we may generate a deployment plan for this project.

-If running `$ clarinet integrate` for the first time.
-This file should be created by Clarinet.
+If running `$ clarinet integrate` for the first time, this file should be created by Clarinet.

-In addition, you can run `$ clarinet deployment generate --devnet` to create or overwrite.
+In addition, you may run `$ clarinet deployment generate --devnet` to create or overwrite.

 ```yaml
 ---